user8595/user8595.github.io/content/posts/chdman-for-compressing-isos.md

 # Intro

-If you don't want to do everyrhing from this article, consider downloading [namDHC](https://github.com/umageddon/namDHC) if you're using Windows.
+> NOTE: If you don't want to do everyrhing from this article, consider downloading [namDHC](https://github.com/umageddon/namDHC) if you're using Windows.
 Otherwise continue reading below.

 Having an interest in emulation in general, it's obvious if i need to face with such painfully large files, particularly games from the 6-7th generation consoles.
 Thia might not be a problem for some people, but it's not bad to save several gigabytes in your storage for other content, especially for mobile users like me or people who have limited storage.
 Because of this, the only way to shrinken the filesizes is to use tools that let you do so.